prath7008/ProductListing/README.md

 3. Run 'npm install' to install your necessary dependencies

 ## Running the application
-1. After installing dependencies, run npm start in your terminal
+1. After installing dependencies, run "npm start" to client side code and "node server.js" to run server side code in your terminal
 2. The application will start